PepsiCo Stock Today

 Already Invested in PepsiCo?

-The danger of trading PepsiCo is mainly related to its market volatility and company specific events.
+The danger of trading PepsiCo is mainly related to its market volatility and Company specific events.
 As an investor, you must understand the concept of risk-adjusted return before you start trading.
 The most common way to measure the risk of PepsiCo is by using the Sharpe ratio.
 The ratio expresses how much excess return you acquire for the extra volatility you endure for holding a more risker asset than PepsiCo.
 The Shape ratio is calculated by using standard deviation and excess return to determine reward per unit of risk.
 To understand how volatile PepsiCo is, you must compare it to a benchmark.
 Traditionally, the risk-free rate of return is the rate of return on the shortest-dated U.S. Treasury, such as a 3-year bond.

 Complementary Tools for PepsiCo Stock analysis